Board Books

 Her parents are obviously the first to give her cakes and presents.
 The sparrow also wants to visit her - but he’s not alone: Granny, Grandpa and numerous other guests come to serenade her too.
 Oh, if only every day could be her birthday!

-- The second title in the bestselling series, also available as an Oetinger Nature edition.
+• The second title in the bestselling series.

 This fun look and find book invites you to peep behind the doors of the children’s hospital.